If your child is 4 years old or younger, an adult will need to move

 adult supervision.
 Children need support and encouragement from the family to

 encourage your child to participate in low-impact sports, such as

 swimming, biking, or rowing.
 These aerobic exercises are good for the heart and

 and builds self-confidence.
-It may also decrease pain, disability, and the need
+It may also reduce pain, disability, and the need